chinstorff/chinstorff.github.com/_posts/2013-11-10-my-favorite-kitchen-appliance.md

 After I realized that I needed a favorite appliance, I had to find out which one I liked the best.

-Refridgerator?
+Refrigerator?
 Nope.
-The refridgerator's job is to keep food cold so that it doesn't go bad.
+The refrigerator's job is to keep food cold so that it doesn't go bad.
 When I leave my beef and anchovy cassarole in the fridge, it goes bad within a week.
-The refridgerator can't complete it's sole task.
+The refrigerator can't complete its sole task.

 Dishwasher?
 Nope.
 I don't know what goes on once the door is closed.
 After I put in the dishwashing detergent, press a few buttons, and close the door, the plates, cups, and cutlery are somehow (magically) cleaned!
 My favorite appliance can't be one that I don't understand or trust.